 Paul, who beat Democratic state Attorney General Jack Conway, is an ophthalmologist who had not sought office before.
 His father is Rep. Ron Paul of Texas, a hero to many libertarians.
 He won the seat vacated by GOP Sen. Jim Bunning.

 Rubio, a former Florida House speaker, is not a political newcomer.
 But he defied his party's establishment nonetheless, refusing to stand aside for Gov. Charlie Crist in the Senate race.
-Crist ran as a third-party candidate, but Rubio defeated him
+Crist ran as a third-party candidate, but Rubio defeated him and Democratic Rep. Kendrick Meek.
+The Florida seat's previous two occupants were Republicans who stepped down.

 In New Hampshire, Republican Kelly Ayotte kept her party in control of the seat being vacated by Judd Gregg.
 The former state attorney general defeated Democratic Rep. Paul Hodes.